in reference to: Cox Communications – Unbelievably Fair (view on Google Sidewiki)

 * Helps battery performance enabling handsets to transmit at lower power thereby increase handsets' talk and standby times.

-See our maps which collection data congestion and 3G dead zones locations from consumers.
+See our maps which collect data congestion and 3G dead zones locations from consumers.

 AT&T Customers Will Soon Be Happy